tdulcet/Colab-Autorun-and-Connect/README.md

 * Automatically reconnects to notebooks
 * Optionally automatically runs the first cell
 * Desktop notifications when the notebooks change state
+* Optionally rotate through Colab tabs when the system is idle or locked \*
 * Page action popup with the notebooks status and a stopwatch
 * Detailed information output to the console